Swivuriso: The South African Next Voices Multilingual Speech Dataset: Automatic Speech Recognition Benchmarks

 To understand the impact of data volume on the fine-tuning process, an investigation into the effect of speech hours in the training data was conducted.
 The whisper-v3-turbo model was trained for a single epoch using subsets of 50 hours, 150 hours, and 250 hours of training data.

-\textbf{Training Configuration:} All training was 1 epoch with an effective batch size of $64$ and a learning rate of $1 \times 10^{-4}$.
+\textbf{Training Configuration:} All training was 1 epoch with an effective batch size of 64 and a learning rate of $1 \times 10^{-4}$.

-\textbf{Results:} Table \ref{table:training_hours_experiment} details the Word Error Rate (WER) and Character Error Rate (CER) relative to recorded hours in the train set.
+\textbf{Results:} Table~\ref{table:training_hours_experiment} details the Word Error Rate (WER) and Character Error Rate (CER) relative to recorded hours in the train set.
 Increasing the training data volume generally leads to improved performance (lower WER and CER).
-For instance, XHO (Xhosa) WER improved from 39.63\% at 50 hours to 24.15
+For instance, XHO (Xhosa) WER improved from 39.63\% at 50 hours to 24.15\% at 250 hours.
+Performance for some languages, such as VEN (Venda), appeared to plateau after 150 hours.